woodxiang/supreium-headless-gl/README.md

 headless-gl
 ===========
-This is a gutted version of [node-webgl](https://github.com/mikeseven/node-webgl) with no external dependencies or fancy drawing stuff.
-You can use it to create OpenGL contexts for GPGPU programming in node.
-In the browser, it just creates an ordinary WebGL context.
+This is a gutted version of [node-webgl](https://github.com/mikeseven/node-webgl) with no external dependencies, DOM emulation or window handling.
+You can use it to create WebGL contexts for GPGPU programming and server-side rendering in node.
+It should also work in browsers that support WebGL.

 Installation
 ============
-On OS X or Linux, you should be able to just do:
+Just do:

     npm install headless-gl

-I haven't tested this on Windows, but it should work.
+Currently only works on OS X.  I think Linux should be easy, Windows may be more complicated.

 Usage
 =====